commercetools/commercetools-dotnet-core-sdk/README.md

  In the ConfigureServices method of Startup.cs add the following:

     services.UseCommercetools(
-	    this.configuration, // replace with your instance of IConfiguration "Client"); // replace with your name of the commercetools configuration section
+	    this.configuration); // replace with your instance of IConfiguration

-This code sets the Client Credentials as the initial token flow.
+This code sets "CommercetoolsClient" as the default configuration section name and the Client Credentials as the initial token flow.
-If another token flow should be set, the following method overload can be used:
+If other values should be set, the following method overload can be used:

     services.UseCommercetools(
 	    this.configuration, // replace with your instance of IConfiguration